Updated: August 9, 2022 by Kristen Chapple

 If your cat’s ears are pointing in different directions, since they can move independently of each other, it means that while they are data gathering and assessing a situation, they aren’t particularly worried about anything specific right now.

 If your cat flattens their ears against their head, then they have moved past assessing the situation and have moved into fear.
-This is a clear indicator that they are very worried about something, which can in term make them both angry and aggressive.
+This is a clear indicator that they are very worried about something, maybe an impending earthquake or a strange animal in the vicinity, which can in turn make them both angry and aggressive.

 Finally moving onto the eyes.
 No, it is not simply an old wives’ tale.